mecforlove/oj-web/README.md

 # oj-web
-An web implementation of online judge.
+An implementation of online judge.